-Hey there!
+Hey there,

-I'm Cat, your elopement photographer and I couldn't be more excited to photograph your amazing day out in nature-it's going to be incredible!
-I started photographing elopements because I love the outdoors, and I know you do too, which is why I'm so excited to share this guide with you - it has a ton of helpful things to consider as you plan your outdoor wedding day, to keep the amazing location (where you'll say your vows) looking beautiful for years to come.
+I'm Sarah, your elopement photographer and/or maybe videographer.
+I couldn't be more excited to capture your amazing day out in nature-it's going to be incredible!

+I started photographing elopements because I love the outdoors, and I know you do too, which is why I'm so excited to share this guide with you, which has a ton of helpful things to consider as you plan your outdoor wedding day, to keep the amazing location you'll say your vows looking beautiful for years to come.